Preparing for Your First Session With a Personal TrainerBy DuBose Fitness

 6. Be open to trying new things.

-A qualified, professional personal trainer has many tricks up his sleeve.
-There’s a good chance he’ll ask you to try something you’ve never tried before.
-Technology (and sports science) has advanced to include many options that were previously unheard of – so don’t be afraid to try that suspension trainer!
+A qualified, professional personal trainer has many tricks up his or her sleeve.
+There’s a good chance they will ask you to try something you’ve never attempted before.
+Technology (and sports science) has advanced to include many options that were previously unheard of—so don’t be afraid to try that suspension trainer!

-It’s absolutely critical, however, that you let your personal trainer know if you feel uncomfortable with anything.
+It’s absolutely critical, however, that you let your personal trainer know if you feel uncomfortable with anything, including pain.
 Your trainer might gently encourage you once more to give it a shot, but ultimately the choice is yours.
 This training session is about you and a good trainer will respect your personal boundaries.

 Be prepared to learn during your first session, and during all your subsequent sessions!
 Your personal trainer has knowledge and experience you can learn from, so don’t be afraid to ask questions.